framer/framer-x-for-teams-docs/content/Card.md

 A **Card** is a structured container for content and actions about a single subject.

-Optionally, the card can have a set structure (title, subtitle, description, actions, media, etc.)

 ### Minimum Requirements

 The Card component will be delivered as a code component and should at least have the following: